gasyleiss/ExtensionPack/ScriptRepoSync/GitSync/readme.md

     Cleanup the local repository before initialize a new repository.
     All files and sub directories in the repository path will be removed.
     Default: `false`.

+- CreateRepositoryFolder

+    Creates a folder with the repository name in the storage path, if not available.
+    Otherwise, the system synchronizes directly to the storage path.
+    Default value is 'true'

+- RemoveGitFolder

+    Deletes the hidden folder .git and .github from the storage path, after synchronization Default value is 'false'.

 ## How-To create a ScriptRunner Action